Montana Home Health Care and Caregiver Insurance

 - General Liability insurance – A patient falls and slips and requires a trip to the emergency room.
 Accidentally, you knock over and break an expensive vase while in a patient’s home.
 Two instances of claims General Liability insurance may be able to assist as a home health aide.

-BizInsure will help organizations and home health aides find business insurance that addresses the unique dangers you face each day.
+BizInsure can help home health aides and agencies find business insurance that addresses the unique risks you face.

 Learn more about home health care insurance in the states where you work.